shannonpeng/shannonpeng.com/app/content/projects/woodmail-lamp.md

 During my first desk crit, my class instructors were immediately excited about the interlocking rings idea, which they said reminded them of chainmail.
 They showed me images of numerous sculptures of people and animals, all composed entirely of chainmail.
 While I saw more potential in my other ideas, I found it interesting that something as simple as chainmail, essentially just small interlocking metal rings in special patterns, could produce such expressive sculptures.
 I decided to give the chainmail idea a try.

+> I found it interesting that something as simple as chainmail, essentially just small interlocking metal rings in special patterns, could produce such expressive sculptures.

 ## Prototyping

 The heart of chainmail lies in how the individual rings connect, so I opted for a bottom up design approach.